10 Priorities for Pursuing Biblical Literacy

 • Spend 10 minutes a day to gradually read through a book of the Bible together.
 When finished, add a new book.

-4. Emphasize the whole counsel of God by studying the Bible from these key perspectives.
+4. Emphasize the whole counsel of God.

 5. Teach children to rightly read and interpret Scripture by equipping them with age-appropriate Bible study skills.